 Olivia Gunther is an EdTrust intern alum and graduate of the MPP program at the Harris School of Public Policy – University of Chicago.
 At Harris, she completed certificates in data analytics and policy analysis.
 Olivia is passionate about using research to advance equity and justice for students in the higher education space.
 Olivia holds a BA from the University of Michigan in gender & health (women’s studies) and political science and has professional experience in admissions and politics on both state and federal levels.
 She currently works as a program associate at the Burning Glass Institute, where she sits at the intersection of learning and workforce research and on-the-ground community activations for the future of work and workers.

-Brianna Wright is a higher education research intern alum and Ph.D. student in the Higher Education and Organizational Change program at UCLA.
+Brianna Wright is a higher education research intern alum and Ph.D. candidate in the higher education and organizational change program at UCLA.
 Her current research centers on how women of color use assets such as funds of knowledge and community cultural wealth to persist in science, technology, engineering, and math (STEM).
-Brianna received a BS in mathematics education from BYU and a MA in higher education and organizational change from UCLA.
+Brianna received a master’s degree in higher education and organization change from UCLA and a bachelor’s degree in mathematics education from BYU.
+Currently, Brianna serves as the project manager for Latinas in STEM, part of the UCLA Chicano Studies Research Center’s Latina Futures 2050 Lab initiative.
+In addition, Brianna has led an evaluation of a calculus program at a local community college the last three years, examining student supports in calculus, belonging, and the success of Latine students at an HSI community college.

 Shytance Wren is an intern alum and doctoral student studying international education policy at the University of Maryland.
 As a graduate research assistant she is currently working on a team project with the Gates Foundation examining college and university transformational practices that ensure success for Black, Latino, Indigenous, and low-income students.
 Shytance received a BS in psychology from the University of Michigan and an MA in student affairs administration with a specialization in international development from Michigan State University.